intel/libvpl/doc/spec/source/programming_guide/VPL_prg_encoding.rst

 The application uses the following procedure to change encoding configurations:

 #.
-The application retrieves any cached frames in the oneVPL encoder by calling
+The application retrieves any cached frames in the |vpl_short_name| encoder by calling
    the :cpp:func:`MFXVideoENCODE_EncodeFrameAsync` function with a NULL input frame pointer until the function returns :cpp:enumerator:`mfxStatus::MFX_ERR_MORE_DATA`.